 Fret leveling and refret work require a setup; refrets include leveling of the fingerboard.

 All prices are for non-cosmetic repairs.
 Cosmetic repair options may be available for an additional charge; ask the technician for an estimate.

 |Partial fret level||$10 per fret + Setup|

-A setup is required to ensure proper fit and performance.
+A setup is required to ensure proper fit and performance and is in addition to the nut replacement cost.
 Prices do not include finish touch-up.

 Lacquered-over nuts will be replaced as carefully as possible to leave a clean result.

 Cosmetic repair options may be available for an additional charge; ask the technician for an estimate.